 The latest trends in the real estate business these days are the tiny houses.
 They’re innovative and, let’s face it, pretty cute.
 Whether you’re a low maintenance individual or you want a stylish camper to take on your road trips, building a tiny house could be for you.
 What you’re probably thinking is: “But, how much does it cost to build a tiny house? ”

 TFC Title Loans has done the research for you!
 While we may not be a real estate expert, TFC Title Loans has been one of the leading lenders in the auto title loan business for 20 years.
-We help our customers in any way we can, even if it’s telling you how much a tiny house would cost.
+We help our customers in any way we can, even if it’s telling you how much does it cost to build a tiny house.

 To start, unless you have experience with construction, we highly suggest you hire a contractor.
 Your potential home is not the place to make DIY mistakes.
 They can cost you big and that’s a price that could’ve gone to a contractor.